piglovesyou/style-testing/README.md

 ## Concept

-Style is one of the most vulnerable feature in the Web context, even if it's 2016 or you introduce the idea of CSS Modules or something.
-As long as your component depents on shared css file or accepts style customising, it can always get affected in bad way.
-So why don't you test it?
-If it's easy, every one can start style testing.
+Style testing is still controvercial in 2016.
+How do we acheive that?
+Is Comparison of screen captures worth while?
+Do we have to do it in the first place?
+Yes, it's always better idea than doing nothing.
+Because, as long as your components depend on shared css file or accept style customising, they can always get affected in bad way.
+So let's start with `style-testing` using simple `getComputedStyle` and compare inline-style rendered and CSS-or-JS rendered DOMs.

 ## Install